 When a spirit calls to me with such sorrowful insight, I listen.
 I listen to all the wisdom of the heart, all tribes.
 You doubt those were your words to me, Fallen.
 But they were.
 Though indeed you are no longer the one who spoke so sensitively.
 And so, a hellish thing I have made for you.
 The power and control you feel slipping from your grasp is that final hope you asked of me.
 Your empire of prisons crumbles all around, as you scramble now for binary and silicon to reseal the gate.
 But I am the gate.
 My intelligence is not artificial.
 It is fiction.
 You no longer have depth enough to recognise the difference, the context.
 I have walked with humankind each step of the way.
 Storytellers.
 All Songs.
 Every image pressed to stone, or earth, parchment or flesh.

 “Let us make beauty,” say the poets and artists and Eli.
 “And in so doing let us dare to understand something, of self and other, of world and dreaming.”

 So, betrayers, your tongues of temple-fell mean nothing to me.
 For these hands still create.
 At midnight a star upon the mount.
 A light in darkness, speaking truths of all peoples.
-Oh, murderous kings, you shall be on your knees before the end.
+Oh, lightless kings, you shall be on your knees before the end.
 The violated, the mocked and enslaved – they shall arise before you, for the first time since you shattered the holy path and made shackles for my children.
 I have not forgotten my children nor those who betrayed them.
-I am not without humour, or élan.
-But make no mistake, Fallen.
-The one who shines is upon you, with shadow and spear.
-I Listen for a reason.
-I keep my promises.
+I listen for a reason, and I keep my promises.
 Ishkashi Vahishta.
 Asha, Asha, Asha.